huangsam/mechllama/README.md

 Ask questions about mechanical keyboard switches and get AI-powered answers based on comprehensive reviews and scores.

+Uses <https://github.com/ThereminGoat/switch-scores> for data and LlamaIndex + Ollama for AI capabilities.

 ## Quick Start

 ### Prerequisites